Albert Hofmann was a Swiss chemist most famous for being the first person to synthesize and ingest LSD (accidentally).

 Hofmann was experimenting on synthetic isomers of compounds he extracted from the ergot fungus — a parasitic fungus that infects rye grains.

 After accidentally spilling some LSD-25 on his hand during one of these experiments, he experienced the world’s first acid trip.
-After the bizarre experience this caused, he decided to take a second, larger dose a few days later on April 19 — which is now celebrated as Bicycle Day, in celebration of psychedelics.
+After this bizarre experience, he decided to take a second, larger dose a few days later on April 19 — which is now celebrated as Bicycle Day.

 Hofmann has many other achievements under his belt.
 He was also the first person to identify and isolate the active ingredients in magic mushrooms and tied for first place with Tim Berners-Lee (the inventor of the internet) on the list of the 100 greatest living geniuses by The Daily Telegraph.

 Albert Hofmann was undeniably one of the most intelligent chemists the world has ever seen.
-His influence on the world has left a lasting mark on the world of psychedelics, self-exploration, and the origin of consciousness.
+His influence has left a lasting mark in the fields of psychedelics, chemistry, psychology, self-exploration, and the origin of consciousness.

 |Birth & Death||1906 – 2008|